drshahizan/HPDP/2526/assignment/A2/Group taktahulahu/big_data.md

 | **Columns Used** | `PRODUCT_ID`, `TITLE`, `PRODUCT_TYPE_ID`, `PRODUCT_LENGTH` |

 This dataset contains Amazon product listings including product IDs, titles, product type classifications, and physical product dimensions.
 It represents large-scale cloud-based analytics and e-commerce fulfilment data.
 The size of the dataset makes it an ideal candidate for big data handling techniques, as loading it naively with Pandas causes excessive memory consumption on standard hardware.

 ---

+## 2. Library Choices

+In this assignment, we used three Python libraries to handle and process the Amazon Product dataset.

+### 2.1 Pandas (Library 1 – Compulsory)

+Pandas is the most widely used data processing library in Python.
+It loads the entire dataset into memory at once and runs on a single CPU core.
+We used it as our **baseline**, meaning all other strategies are compared against how Pandas performs by default.

+### 2.2 Dask (Library 2 – Scalable)

+Dask is designed to handle datasets that are too large to fit in RAM.
+It splits the data into smaller chunks and processes them in parallel across multiple CPU cores.
+Dask does not run immediately, it builds a plan first and only executes when `.compute()` is called.
+We chose it to see how a chunk-based parallel approach compares to Pandas on a large dataset.

+### 2.3 Polars (Library 3 – Scalable)

+Polars is a newer and much faster alternative to Pandas.
+It is built in Rust and uses all CPU cores automatically without any extra setup.
+Like Dask, it is lazy by default.
+It only reads the data it actually needs.
+We chose it to test whether a modern high-performance library could outperform both Pandas and Dask on the same task.

+---